IcePanorama/HarvesterHarvester/README.md

 # HarvesterHarvester

+HarvesterHarvester (HH) was my first ever large C project.
+Additionally, being a reverse engineering project, I was really figuring out the specifications for it as I went along.
+As a result, the original HH is in desperate need of a rewrite.
+This is currently an on-going project, the end product of which will be released as v2.0.0.

+This new version hopes to make HH more easily maintainable and extendible, with the hope being to apply the same processes used here for other, similar games in the future.

+# Old README

 A tool for harvesting data out of [_Harvester_'s (DigiFX Interactive, 1996)](https://en.wikipedia.org/wiki/Harvester_(video_game)) dat files.

 This program is the first piece of a toolchain that I'm developing as I work to reverse engineering *Harvester*.
 The ultimate goal of this project is to eventually port the game to a more modern graphics framework (Raylib or OpenGL) just for fun/to teach myself the basics of reverse engineering.